Marc-André ter Stegen: 2015–16 season

 His second season opened with victory in the 2015 UEFA Super Cup against Sevilla in Tbilisi on 11 August.
 Having led 4–1, he then conceded three more goals to send the match into extra time, in which Barcelona won 5–4.
 He made his La Liga debut on 12 September 2015 in a match against Atlético Madrid, which Barcelona won 2–1.

-In March 2016, Ter Stegen said on the subject of Luis Enrique's rotation policy: "In the long run, these 25 games per season are not enough for me.
+In March 2016, ter Stegen said on the subject of Luis Enrique's rotation policy: "In the long run, these 25 games per season are not enough for me.
 The decision is made by the coach.
 I hope that the quality I've shown recently is rewarded."

 2016–17 season

-Ter Stegen picked up injuries at the start of the season, due to which he missed the Supercopa de España and league matches.
+ter Stegen picked up injuries at the start of the season, due to which he missed the Supercopa de España and league matches.
 He became Barcelona's first-choice goalkeeper after Claudio Bravo left for Manchester City on 25 August 2016.
-On 13 September 2016, Ter Stegen gave away and saved a penalty from Moussa Dembélé which kept the score at 1–0 and which eventually led to a 7–0 victory for Barcelona against Celtic in the UEFA Champions League.
-On 2 October 2016, Ter Stegen had a poor performance when he made two crucial mistakes, which cost Barcelona the match, as they eventually went on to lose 4–3 against Celta Vigo.
-He later apologised and said that he would not change his playing style.
-He later received good reviews for his role in Barcelona's 6–1 comeback victory against Paris Saint-Germain in the 2nd leg of the Champions League round-of-16 for receiving a crucial foul from PSG midfielder Marco Verratti in the opposition half – which led to Sergi Roberto's crucial 94th-minute winner that kept Barcelona in the hunt for the Champions League.
-As a result, Barcelona qualified for the Champions League quarterfinals, where they were eventually eliminated by Juventus.
-Ter Stegen proved to be even more decisive in the second league El Clásico that season by producing a staggering 12 saves in a 3–2 victory at the Santiago Bernabéu against Real Madrid, which kept Barcelona alive in the race for La Liga while being three points adrift of Real Madrid.
+On 13 September 2016, ter Stegen gave away and saved a penalty from Moussa Dembélé which kept the score at 1–0 and which eventually led to a 7–0 victory for Barcelona against Celtic in the UEFA Champions League.
+On 2 October 2016, ter Stegen had a poor performance when he made two crucial mistakes, which cost Barcelona the match, as they eventually went on to lose 4–3 against Celta Vigo.
+He later apologized and said that he would not change his playing style.
+He later received positive reviews for his role in Barcelona's 6–1 comeback victory against Paris Saint-Germain in the 2nd leg of the Champions League round-of-16 for receiving a crucial foul from Paris Saint-Germain midfielder Marco Verratti in the opposition half – which led to Sergi Roberto's crucial 94th-minute winner that kept Barcelona in the hunt for the Champions League.
+As a result, Barcelona qualified for the Champions League quarterfinals, where they were eventually eliminated by Juventus. ter Stegen proved to be even more decisive in the second league El Clásico that season by producing a staggering 12 saves in a 3–2 victory at the Santiago Bernabéu against Real Madrid, which kept Barcelona alive in the race for La Liga while being three points adrift of Real Madrid.